finagle/finch/docs/best-practices.md

 }
 ```

-By default Finch uses Circe's `Printer` to serialize JSON values into strings, which is quite
+By default, Finch uses Circe's `Printer` to serialize JSON values into strings, which is quite
 convenient given that it's possible to _configure_ and enable some extra options (eg., to drop null
 keys in the output string, replace the `io.finch.circe._` import with `io.finch.circe.dropNullKeys._`
-one), but it's not the most performant printer in Circe.
+), but it's not the most efficient printer in Circe.
 Always use
-[Jackson-powered printer with Circe][circe-jackson] (i.e., replace the `io.finch.circe._` import
+[the Jackson-powered printer with Circe][circe-jackson] (i.e., replace the `io.finch.circe._` import
-with `io.finch.circe.jacksonSerializer` one) unless you absolutely not happy with its output format
+with `io.finch.circe.jacksonSerializer`) unless you are really unhappy with its output format
 (i.e., want to drop null keys).

 ### Do not block an endpoint